AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

           - title: "Node Version Manager (nvm)"
             type: "tool"
             url: "https://github.com/nvm-sh/nvm"
-            description: "Manage multiple Nodejs versions easily"
+            description: "Manage multiple NodeJs versions easily"
       - id: 2
         topic_name: JavaScript on Server
         sub_topic: NodeJS Basics - Module 1
         publish_date: 2025-04-06
         description: >
-          Discover how JavaScript powers server-side development with Nodejs, transforming the way web applications are built.
-Nodejs is a fast, scalable runtime that enables asynchronous, event-driven programming, making it ideal for real-time applications like chat apps and streaming services.
+          Discover how JavaScript powers server-side development with NodeJs, transforming the way web applications are built.
+NodeJs is a fast, scalable runtime that enables asynchronous, event-driven programming, making it ideal for real-time applications like chat apps and streaming services.
 You'll also learn to build server-side applications from scratch, manage dependencies with npm, and use frameworks like Express.js.
         topics:
           - nodejs
           - javascript